axndyg/sagb_inrto_project/README.md

 # How do the number and timing of shots and fouls vary across different European leagues (Italy, England, France), and what patterns emerge when comparing these leagues?
 We looked into 3 different European countries (Italy, England, France) and look into the relationship between fouls and shots attempted.
 After looking into the 3 different countries, we looked for a relationship within the countries and also compared the 3 countries between each other.
+(Final Findings at the bottom)

 #### metrics & formalities
 - late game considered t > 60, where t was measured in minutes